-Altitude: Altitude of Sangla Valley, Kinnaur District, Himachal Pradesh comes around 3000 Mtr.
+Altitude: Altitude of Sangla Valley, Kinnaur District, Himachal Pradesh comes to around 3000 Mtr.

-Kamru Village is 2 Kms. of easy trek from Sangla Town.
+Kamru Village is around a 2-kilometer easy hike from the Sangla Town.
 It is famous for Kamru Fort & Temple.
 Please don’t miss to explore these Ancient Buddhist architectures while exploring Sangla.
 It is must visit when you are in Sangla!

-Kamru Temple: Kamru Temple is situated just below Kamru Fort en-route Kamru Fort from Sangla.
-This temple is called as Shree Badri Vishal Ji Temple of Kamru Village which is also a 15th Century shrine of Lord Badrinath, which hosts a light every three years.
+Kamru Temple: Kamru Temple is situated just below Kamru Fort.
+This temple is called Shree Badri Vishal Ji Temple of Kamru Village which is also a 15th Century shrine of Lord Badrinath, which hosts a light every three years.

 Sangla Buddhist Monastery

 There is a Buddhist Monastery situated in the heart of Sangla Town.
-As per monks of Monastery, this monastery is recently built and it is very good place to mediate & relax.
+As per the monks of Monastery, this monastery is recently built and it is a very good place to meditate & relax.
 Don’t miss to explore this monastery of Sangla!

 View of Kinner Kailash from Sangla

-Back-side of Kinner Kailash is clearly visible from Kamru Village & surroundings of Sangla where front-side can seen from Kalpa or Reckong Peo.
-This is how i captured back-side of Kinner Kailash from Sangla Buddhist Monastery.
+The back-side view of Kinner Kailash is clearly visible from Kamru Village & surroundings of Sangla where the front-side can be seen from Kalpa or Reckong Peo.
+This is how I captured the back-side of Kinner Kailash from the Sangla Buddhist Monastery.
 Classic view indeed!

 Beautiful Baspa Valley

 Chitkul is India ‘s last village from Tibet side which can be reached via Road.
-Distance from Sangla to Chitkul is 22.1 Kms. and people throng into this place to experience beauty of mother nature which is famous for Snow-caped Mountains, Baspa River & Many more.
+The distance from Sangla to Chitkul is 22 Kilometer and people throng into this place to experience the beauty of mother nature which is famous for the Snow-capped Mountains, Baspa River & Many more.
 Potatoes grown at Chitkul are one of the best in the world and are very costly.

 Sangla Valley of Kinnaur, Himachal Pradesh is Gateway to many High Altitude Himalayan Treks like Lamkhaga Pass, Rupin Pass, Borasu Pass & Many more.
 These treks can either start or end from Himachal Pradesh or Uttrakhand.

-Final Words: Sangla Valley is a must visit place for Adventure Seekers, Tourists & Travelers across the world.
+Final Words: Sangla Valley is a must-visit place for Adventure Seekers, Tourists & Travelers across the world.
 I will rate this valley 8 out of 10.
-Please don’t miss to explore this place if you plan a Adventure Trip around Kinnaur & Spiti.
-Must visit region of Himachal Pradesh indeed!!!
+Please don’t miss to explore this place if you plan an Adventure Trip around Kinnaur & Spiti.
+Must visit the region of Himachal Pradesh indeed!!!